mangrovedao/mangrove-archive/bots/cleaning-bot-naive/Mangrove-js-API-notes.md

 Error: No addresses for network unknown.
 ```

 Turns out 'unknown' at the end refers to an internal name Mangrove.js assigns to the URL i provided to `connect()`.

-Perhaps the error message instead could refer to the provided URL, i.e. `http://127.0.0.1:8545`?
+> ⚠️ Perhaps the error message instead could refer to the provided URL, i.e. `http://127.0.0.1:8545`?

 ## Addresses
 I realized that I need to set up addresses for network I'm connecting to.
-As far as I can tell, this must happen in `constants.ts`.
-However, this is part of the Mangrove.js package, so we should probably provide an API and a configuration option for providing those addresses.
+As far as I can tell, this must happen in `constants.ts`, which is part of the Mangrove.js package.

+> ⚠️ We should probably provide an API and a configuration option for providing those addresses.

 The minimal addresses I had to add to `constants.ts` were: